SymbioticLab/gaiasim/README.md

 # GAIA
-This repository contains the source code for the simulation and emulation of of jobs in GAIA, an approach to reduce job completion times for geo-distributed data analytics by co-optimizing flow routing and scheduling.
+This repository contains the source code for the simulation and emulation of of jobs in GAIA, an approach to reduce job completion times for geo-distributed dataBroker analytics by co-optimizing flow routing and scheduling.

 ## Table of Contents
 1. [Quick Start](#quick-start)